 As you can see, the advantages of a responsive logistics strategy are many.
 Across your operational efficiency, sales performance and customer engagement metrics, you can leverage a good logistics strategy to overcome the pressures of our pandemic-ridden present.
 This is exactly what Delhivery SME offers you.

 Delhivery SME is an ecommerce-grade logistics solution designed keeping India’s small and medium businesses in mind.
-With Delhivery SME, you can ship to 19400+ pin codes across 2825+ cities.
-We also have 67+ state-of-the-art fulfilment centres, which help us adapt quickly and effectively to changing situations on the ground.
+With Delhivery SME, you can ship to 17000+ pin codes.
+We also have 80+ state-of-the-art fulfilment centres, which help us adapt quickly and effectively to changing situations on the ground.
+We also have 85 state-of-the-art fulfilment centres, which help us adapt quickly and effectively to changing situations on the ground.

 In the last year, we’ve made significant additions to our solutions to make them adaptable and responsive: